What happens when your body recognizes an invader?

 T Cell Response

 There are different types of T cells, including killer T cells and helper T cells.
 Killer T cells destroy infected, damaged, or cancerous body cells ( Figure below ).
 When the killer T cell comes into contact with the infected cell, it releases poisons.
 The poisons make tiny holes in the cell membrane of the infected cell.
 This causes the cell to burst open.
-Both the infected cell and the pathogens inside it are destroyed.
+Both the infected cell and the viruses inside it are destroyed.

 In this diagram, a killer T cell recognizes a body cell infected with a virus.
 After the killer T cell makes contact with the infected cell, it releases poisons that cause the infected cell to burst.
 This kills both the infected cell and the viruses inside it.